tudat-team/tudat-space/docs/source/_src_examples/simulation_examples/var_equation_example_page.rst

 Create dynamics simulator
 -------------

-The dynamics simulator in this use case is a ``SingleArcVariationalEquationsSolver`` object.
+The dynamics simulator in this use case is a ``SingleArcVariationalSimulator`` object.
 It propagates the variational equations specified by ``estimation_setup.create_parameters_to_estimate()`` alongside the dynamics of the orbiter as specified in ``propagator_settings``.

 .. code-block:: python

-    variational_equations_solver = estimation_setup.SingleArcVariationalEquationsSolver(
+    variational_equations_solver = estimation_setup.SingleArcVariationalSimulator(
         bodies, integrator_settings, propagator_settings, estimation_setup.create_parameters_to_estimate(
             parameter_settings, bodies
         ),